Principles of Investing

 As the economy moves through the different phases, you may want to add to or remove risk from different areas of your portfolio.

-Depiction of the business cycle that is used as a framework for our investment decisions.
-As the economic cycle goes through recovery, expansion, and contraction, it can be divided into four phases: early, mid, late, and recession.
-Early phase, with activity rebounding, generally lasts about 1 year.
-Mid phase, with growth peaking, generally lasts about 3 years.
-Late phase, with growth moderating, generally lasts about 1.5 years.
-And Recession phase with activity falling, generally lasts less than one year.
+Graphic shows a depiction of the business cycle that is used as a framework for our investment decisions.
+As the economic cycle goes through recovery, expansion, and contraction, it can be divided into four phases as follows: Early phase, with activity rebounding, which generally lasts about 1 year.
+Mid phase, with growth peaking, which generally lasts about 3.5 years.
+Late phase, with growth moderating, which generally lasts about 1.5 years.
+And Recession phase, with activity falling, which generally lasts less than one year.

 While this could mean adjusting your mix of stocks and bonds in response to changes in the business cycle, moving in and out of stocks and bonds alone is often not enough.
 It's also important to understand how different types of stocks and bonds have performed differently under varying conditions.